everlytic/push-notifications-documentation/web/readme.md

         console.error('Something bad happened');
     });
     ```

+    - This method takes an optional `options` object, and you can provide a force flag to ignore that the contact has already subscribed, and ask them permission again.
+For Example:

+     ```javascript
+    //...
+This code comes after the SDK init method that did not supply the autoSubscribe option SDK.subscribeWithAskEmailPrompt({force:true})
+    //...
+Rest of the code
+    ```

 - `subscribeAnonymous()` You can call this method if you don't have access to the contact's email address and you also don't want to prompt the contact to enter their email address.
 It will subscribe all devices under the anonymous contact in everlytic.